Kvitekvist/FUS/README.md

 ## Noteworthy gameplay mods

 All `VR Gameplay Mods` are important, and you should also check out the `Optional VR Gameplay Mods` and the `Gameplay Overhauls` in addition and select your choices.
 Definitely check out the mod pages for details about the mods!
 In this section we don't discuss visual mods (blue section) since these do not alter gameplay, but you can check them out in our [complete mod list](https://github.com/Kvitekvist/FUS/wiki/The-full-modlist).

+If you want to use optional mods, it is better to use the FUS RO DAH or Cangar profiles and *deselect* mods than to use the lower profiles and selecting optional mods.
+This is to preserve the correct load order.
+If you add optional mods you should make sure that the load order to the right in MO2 has DynDOLOD and Synthesis as the last plugins.

 ### VR Gameplay Mods